The Online Closure Principle: Online closed testing with -adjustments

 The Alpha-Spending is an online version of the weighted Bonferroni, meaning that the overall significance level $\alpha$ is split between the individual hypotheses $(H_i)_{i\in \mathbb{N}}$ according to some weights. \begin{definition}[Alpha-Spending \cite{FS}] Let $(\gamma_i)_{i\in \mathbb{N}}$ be a non-negative sequence of real numbers with $\sum_{i=1}^{\infty} \gamma_i \leq 1$.
 For a given $\text{FWER}$ level $\alpha$, \textit{Alpha-Spending} tests for every $i\in \mathbb{N}$ the hypothesis $H_i$ at the individual level \end{definition}

 The strong FWER control of the Alpha-Spending follows by the Bonferroni inequality \cite{FS}.
 However, as the Bonferroni, the Alpha-Spending is generally a conservative procedure, meaning that uniform improvements exist that could possibly be obtained by the closure principle.
-A procedure provides a uniform improvement if it rejects at least all hypotheses that are rejected by the initial procedure and, in some cases, even more.
 In order to derive a closure of the Alpha-Spending, we first have to formulate an online intersection test based on the Alpha-Spending.
 Here, we just apply the Alpha-Spending on a subsequence by ignoring the $p$-values that are not contained in it.